King Gizzard & the Lizard Wizard: KGLW

-After departing from Flightless, the band would independently release their music under the KGLW label.
-With the exceptions of a split with Tropical Fuck Storm and Butterfly 3001, KGLW would be limited to just King Gizzard & the Lizard Wizard content.
+After departing from Flightless, the band independently released their music under the KGLW label.
+With the exceptions of a split with Tropical Fuck Storm and Butterfly 3001, KGLW was limited to just King Gizzard & the Lizard Wizard content.
 Every King Gizzard album from K.G. to The Silver Cord released under KGLW, except for regional variants of K.G., L.W., and Made in Timeland.
 On release, K.G. and L.W. were pressed by Flightless in Australia, and Made in Timeland was pressed by Flightless in Australia and ATO in the United States.

 p(doom)

 Early in 2024, King Gizzard & the Lizard Wizard merged their online merch store, Gizzverse.com, and KGLW into a new record label named p(doom) in reference to the artificial intelligence concept P(doom).
 Shortly after its creation the band announced that unlike KGLW, p(doom) will also release other bands' music.
 In October of 2025, it was announced that Jay Watson, founding member of Pond and touring member of Tame Impala, who releases solo work under the name GUM and released the collaborative album Ill Times with Ambrose Kenny-Smith in 2024 through the label, had signed to p(doom); alongside this announcement, he released his first solo single in over two years, "Expanding Blue", via the label.
+On March 6, 2026, Watson released his seventh GUM album, Blue Gum Way, through the label.